aarkerio/scrabble_nitro/ruby_exercices/README.md

-# TO SEE THE RESULTS PLEASE EXECUTE
+# RESULTS

 ## Challenge #1:

 Given a config file (config.txt):

-1)parse the configuration file using only the ruby standard library (no gems).
+1) parse the configuration file using only the ruby standard library (no gems).

 2) Parse the configuration items into a Hash.